OpenZeppelin/openzeppelin-contracts/RELEASING.md

 ## Creating the final release

+Make sure to have the latest changes from `upstream` in your local release branch.

 ```
 git checkout release-vX.Y.Z
+git pull upstream
 ```

 Change the version string in `package.json`, `package-lock.json` and `ethpm.json` removing the "-rc.R" suffix.
 Commit these changes and tag the commit as `vX.Y.Z`.